couchbaselabs/observability/README.md

 * Nginx: https://github.com/nginxinc/docker-nginx/blob/master/LICENSE
 * Prometheus Merge Tool: Apache 2.0 https://github.com/lablabs/prometheus-alert-overrider/blob/master/LICENSE
 * Alpine.js: MIT https://github.com/alpinejs/alpine/blob/main/LICENSE.md
-* Couchbase Cluster Monitor: Proprietary to Couchbase https://github.com/couchbaselabs/cbmultimanager/blob/master/LICENSE
+* Couchbase Cluster Monitor: Couchbase License Agreement https://www.couchbase.com/LA03012021

-Nginx is used as the base image for the microlith container.
+Nginx is used as the base image for the container.

-All licences are in the source repository and the microlith container in the [`/licenses`](microlith/licenses/) directory.
+All licences are in the source repository and the container in the [`/licenses`](https://github.com/couchbaselabs/observability/tree/main/microlith/licenses/) directory.

 A statement is printed out to standard output/console at start up to indicate acceptance of licensing and where you can find them all.

-A simple [helper script](./tools/build-oss-container.sh) is provided as well to build without the Couchbase Cluster monitor.
+A simple [helper script](https://github.com/couchbaselabs/observability/tree/main/tools/build-oss-container.sh) is provided as well to build without the Couchbase Cluster monitor.

+We also provide a [Tern](https://github.com/tern-tools/tern) analysis [helper script](https://github.com/couchbaselabs/observability/tree/main/tools/tern-report.sh) too for licensing analysis.

 ## Architecture